Trulle1234/Audio-player/README.md

 # Audio Player

-This is a simple terminal-based Audio Player.
+This is a simple terminal-based audio payer.

 The interface is intentionally limited to one line of text because I eventually plan to build a physical version using a small text-based display.
 Think of the current program as a digital simulation: the terminal acts as the display, and the arrow keys act as the device’s physical buttons.